Closed

 Overview

-PRIM supports independent media art creation with discounted access to professional facilities, equipment, and technical support.
-The program is open to eligible artists and collectives for projects involving sound or moving image, with a maximum 75% discount and a possible 85% jury favorite discount.
+PRIM supports independent media art creation through access to professional facilities, equipment, and technical support.
+Eligible projects may receive a 75% discount, with a possible 85% jury favorite discount for an exceptional project.

 /100